circleci/circleci-docs/jekyll/_cci2/configuration-cookbook.md

 * Update a container image

 Before working with the CircleCI AWS-EKS orb, you may wish to review the specifics of the [AWS-EKS](https://circleci.com/orbs/registry/orb/circleci/aws-eks#quick-start) orb in the CircleCI Orb Registry page.

-### Prerequisites

-Before using the AWS EKS orb, make sure you meet the following requirements:

-* Set up your project (repo) to build on CircleCI.
-See our [Getting Started guide]({{ site.baseurl }}/2.0/getting-started) for help with this if required.
-* Ensure you use `version: 2.1` config.
-This is required to use orbs.
-* {% include snippets/enable-pipelines.md %}

 ### Create an EKS Cluster